Civil Litigation Overview

 Fields, Dehmlow & Vessels handles most common civil litigation matters, which can arise from any dispute between persons or organizations.
 Litigating a civil matter can often be a lengthy and costly endeavor, so we make every effort to resolve disputes as efficiently as possible.
 The best solution is usually a negotiated solution, and resolving the matter earlier is often better.
 Filing a lawsuit should be the last resort.

 As noted by Abraham Lincoln, “Discourage litigation.
 Persuade your neighbors to compromise whenever you can.
 Point out to them how the nominal winner is often a real loser – in fees, expenses, and time.
 As a peacemaker, the lawyer has a superior opportunity of being a good man.
 There will still be business enough.”

 Sometimes, however, the only choice is to go to court.
 The attorneys at Fields, Dehmlow & Vessels have experience going to court in order to resolve civil disputes.
 This experience includes navigating the entire process from initiating the action, negotiating settlements, mediating resolutions, trying cases before judges and juries, and arguing before appellate courts.

 We endeavor to resolve civil lawsuits as quickly and efficiently as possible, but sometimes we have to fully litigate matters all the way to final resolution in court.
 We try cases.
 It is important to obtain counsel that can and will resolve the matter in court, which may require arguing the case before a jury.
-Some recent litigation results:
+Some previous litigation results include:

 - November 2007, obtained a jury verdict for $79,000 on behalf of an elderly man who suffered a broken sternum in an automobile collision

 - February 2008, after a bench trial, obtained a $100,000 judgment on behalf of a man who suffered a concussion resulting from an assault and battery

 - June 2008, obtained summary judgment in federal court, ordering a successor company to pay over $50,000 in unpaid medical claims on behalf of two employees whose medical benefits had been wrongfully denied